Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Constraint Violations During Exploration

 \textbf{IMDB env.} During the experiment with IMDB-50K dataset wee see that LAGEX proves to be the safest among all other algorithms with a distinguishably low safety violations.
 Though again LATS shows comparable violation with Uniform sampling.

-Therefore we see that across multiple environments LAGEX has proven to be the "safest" out of all the competing algorithms.
+Therefore, we see that across multiple environments LAGEX is the "safest" out of all the competing algorithms.

-\section{Experimental details}
+\section{Experimental Details}

 \textbf{Computation resources.} We run the algorithms on a 64-bit 13th Gen Intel® Core™ i7-1370P × 20 processor machine with 32GB ram with a disc capability of 1TB and graphics Mesa Intel® Graphics (RPL-P).
 The hardware model is HP EliteBook 840 14 inch G10 Notebook PC.
-Code is available in this \href{https://anonymous.4open.science/r/Pure-exploration-with-unknown-linear-constraints-EB68/}{Link}.

 Throughout this paper we have set $r=0.01$ and $\beta(t,\delta) = \log\frac{1+\log\log t}{\delta}$ for all the experiments.
 For CGE we have used $g(t) = \log t$.
 Each plot has been generated over 500 random seeds.